scottlx/Wheelchair-Arm-Control/README.md

 ## Goals to achieve

 1. Apply motion planning to low level control (ros_control)
 2. Use C++ or Python to do the planning rather than rviz plugin.
+3. Implement 6DOF coordinate transformation from model-scene to arm-scene